giovymasi/osannaeh/README.md

 EN

-!!!THIS IS NON A PROGRAM, NOR ANYTHING ELSE WORKING ON HIS OWN!!!
+!!!THIS IS NOT NEITHER A PROGRAM, NOR ANYTHING THAT WORKS INDIPENDENTLY!!!

 This files can only be used to improve BotOS experience (created by @Falco).